High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: High-order accurate schemes

-Following the same development path as the three-, four-, and five-sub-step members, one can propose the six-sub-step member with sixth-order accuracy; see Appendix A for more details.
-Note that this paper does not pre-assume that the first ($ s-1 $) sub-steps in the general $ s $-sub-step implicit method \eqref{eq:nsubstep} share the same length, that is, $ \gamma_j=j\cdot\gamma_1~(j=2,~\cdots,~s-1)$, so the developed high-order members are more general and thus the parameters $ a_{ij} $ are a little complicated.
+Following the same development path as the three-, four-, and five-sub-step schemes, one can propose the six-sub-step scheme with sixth-order accuracy; see Appendix B for more details.
+Note that this paper does not pre-assume that the first ($ s-1 $) sub-steps in the general $ s $-sub-step implicit method \eqref{eq:nsubstep} share the same length, that is, $ \gamma_j=j\cdot\gamma_1~(j=2,~\cdots,~s-1)$, so the developed high-order algorithms are general so that the parameters $ a_{ij} $ are a little complicated.
 As a result, users can make the high-order members possess the same length either in the first $ (s-1) $ sub-steps by forcing $ \gamma_j=j\cdot\gamma_1~(j=2,~\cdots,~s-1)$ or in the last $ (s-1) $ sub-steps by forcing $ 1-\gamma_{s-1}=\gamma_{s-1}-\gamma_{s-2}=\cdots=\gamma_2-\gamma_1$.
 This paper adopts the former to make the first $ (s-1) $ sub-steps identical.

-In summary, this section has developed four novel high-order accurate implicit algorithms.
-For $ 2\le s\le6 $, the composite $ s $-sub-step scheme (\ref{eq:nsubstep}) can achieve simultaneously $ s $th-order accuracy and a full range of dissipation control.
+In summary, this section, as well as Appendix B, has developed four novel high-order implicit algorithms.
+For $ 2\le s\le6 $, the proposed $ s $-sub-step method (\ref{eq:nsubstep}) can achieve simultaneously $ s $th-order accuracy, unconditional stability, and a full range of dissipation control.
 However, this case is not true for $ s\ge 7 $.
-For instance, the composite seven-sub-step implicit scheme within the framework of (\ref{eq:nsubstep}) cannot achieve seventh-order accuracy and controllable numerical dissipation since the resulting scheme is unconditionally unstable.
-Hence, the high-order accurate algorithms proposed in this paper end up with $ s=6 $.
+For instance, the seven-sub-step implicit scheme within the framework of (\ref{eq:nsubstep}) cannot achieve seventh-order accuracy and controllable numerical dissipation since the resulting scheme is unconditionally unstable.
+Hence, the high-order accurate algorithms proposed in this work end up with $ s=6 $.